astoeckel/libfoxenflac/README.md

 `libfoxenflac` is a tiny FLAC ([Free Lossless Audio Codec](https://xiph.org/flac/)) decoder written in C99.
 It does not depend on any C library function, including memory allocations.
-It provides a simple, state-machine based interface that allows you to decode a FLAC stream as a sequence of arbitrarily sized byte buffers.
+It provides a simple, state-machine based interface that allows you to decode a FLAC stream from a sequence of arbitrarily sized byte buffers.
 Depending on maximum number of channels and the maximum block size, `libfoxenflac` requires between 40 kiB (FLAC Subset format, stereo, up to 48000 kHz) and 2 MiB of memory (all standard-conformant FLAC